-Grade Kindergarten: Reading for Information 6
+Grade Prekindergarten: Reading for Information 6

-Common Core Anchor Standard (RL.6): Assess how point of view or purpose shapes the content and style of a text.
-MAIN ACADEMIC DEMAND Assess Author's Point of View Common Core Grade Kindergarten Standard (RL.K.6): With prompting and support, name the author and illustrator of a story and define the role of each in telling the story.
-GRADE LEVEL ACADEMIC DEMAND Name and Differentiate the Role of an Author and Illustrator 5 Levels of Language Development Entering (Beginner) Emerging (Low Intermediate) Transitioning (High Intermediate) Expanding (Advanced) Commanding (Proficient) When acquiring a new language, using grade level texts and appropriate supports, students are able to: RECEPTIVE Organize illustrated , pretaught words on a T-chart to identify the author and illustrator and define their roles, during/ after a teacher read aloud, shared reading or independent reading time Organize illustrated , preidentified words on a T-chart to identify the author and illustrator and define their roles, during/ after a teacher read aloud, shared reading or independent reading time Organize illustrated phrases and short sentences from a bank on a T-chart to identify the author and illustrator and define their roles, during/after a teacher read aloud, shared reading or independent reading time Organize illustrated sentences from a bank on a T-chart to identify the author and illustrator and define their roles, during/ after a teacher read aloud, shared reading or independent reading time Organize illustrated sentences on a T-chart to identify the author and illustrator and define their roles, during/after a teacher read aloud, shared reading or independent reading time PRODUCTIVE Oracy and Literacy Links Use illustrated , pretaught words and an illustrated chart to describe the differences between the roles of an author and an illustrator, when speaking, dictating to a teacher and/or drawing/writing Use illustrated , preidentified words and an illustrated chart to describe the differences between the roles of an author and an illustrator, when speaking, dictating to a teacher and/or drawing/writing Use illustrated , phrases and short sentences from a bank and an illustrated chart to describe the differences between the roles of an author and an illustrator, when speaking, dictating to a teacher and/or drawing/ writing Use an illustrated chart to describe the differences between the roles of an author and an illustrator, when speaking, dictating to a teacher and/or drawing/ writing in the new and/or the home language. in the new and/or the home language. in the new and, occasionally, in the home language. in the new language. in the new language.
+Common Core Anchor Standard (RI.6): Assess how point of view or purpose shapes the content and style of a text.
+MAIN ACADEMIC DEMAND Assess Author's Point of View Common Core Grade Prekindergarten Standard (RI.PK.6): With prompting and support, can describe the role of an author and illustrator.
+GRADE LEVEL ACADEMIC DEMAND Describe the Roles of an Author and an Illustrator 5 Levels of Language Development Entering (Beginner) Emerging (Low Intermediate) Transitioning (High Intermediate) Expanding (Advanced) Commanding (Proficient) When acquiring a new language, using grade level texts and appropriate supports, students are able to: RECEPTIVE Organize illustrated , pretaught words on a T-chart to identify the author and illustrator and differentiate their roles, during/after a teacher read aloud, shared reading or independent reading time Organize illustrated , preidentified words on a T-chart to identify the author and illustrator and differentiate their roles, during/after a teacher read aloud, shared reading or independent reading time Organize illustrated phrases and short sentences from a bank on a T-chart to identify the author and illustrator and differentiate their roles, during/after a teacher read aloud, shared reading or independent reading time Organize illustrated sentences from a bank on a T-chart to identify the author and illustrator and differentiate their roles, during/after a teacher read aloud, shared reading or independent reading time Organize illustrated sentences on a T-chart to identify the author and illustrator and differentiate their roles, during/after a teacher read aloud, shared reading or independent reading time PRODUCTIVE Oracy and Literacy Links Use illustrated , pretaught words and an illustrated chart to describe the differences in the roles of an author and illustrator, when speaking, dictating to a teacher and/or drawing/ writing Use illustrated , preidentified words and an illustrated chart to describe the differences in the roles of an author and illustrator, when speaking, dictating to a teacher and/or drawing/ writing Use illustrated phrases and short sentences from a bank and an illustrated chart to describe the differences in the roles of an author and illustrator, when speaking, dictating to a teacher and/or drawing/writing Use illustrated sentences and an illustrated chart to describe the differences in the roles of an author and illustrator, when speaking, dictating to a teacher and/or drawing/writing Use an illustrated chart to describe the differences in the roles of an author and illustrator, when speaking, dictating to a teacher and/or drawing/writing in the new and/or the home language . in the new and/or the home language . in the new and , occasionally, in the home language. in the new language . in the new language .